sizwek06/Imgr/README.md

 # Imgr
-This repository serves to host the Image viewing app
+This repository serves to host the Image viewing app.

 Below is a quick guide to installation, happy/sad day scenarios and general information.